Are Those Electric Scooters Actually Allowed on the Sidewalk? Here Are the Rules | Washingtonian

 Electric scooters technically abide by the city’s regulations on personal mobility devices, which are similar to cycling guidelines, says a DC Department of Transportation spokesperson.

-While bike lanes are a go, neither cyclists not scooterists are allowed to ride on sidewalks in the city’s central business district, which, roughly speaking, includes much of the area between Union Station and George Washington University and from the Mall to Massachusetts Avenue.
+While bike lanes are a go, neither cyclists nor scooterists are allowed to ride on sidewalks in the city’s central business district, which, roughly speaking, includes much of the area between Union Station and George Washington University and from the Mall to Massachusetts Avenue.
 (You are, however, allowed to ride on sidewalks wherever the National Park Service has oversight, such as Dupont Circle.)
 In DC, scooter users aren’t required to wear helmets, carry insurance, or have a license, though you do have to be over 16 to operate one.

 Through the end of April, any company that has a business license, insurance, and sufficient safety data can provide up to 400 scooters in the District.
 Right now, three companies have placed two-wheelers on the streets: Bird, Waybots, and Lime-S. To locate and rent them, you simply use a phone app.
 They’re all $1 to unlock and 15 cents per minute afterward (a price higher than most bike share options, which start at $1 or $2 per half-hour).